Skip to content

 • its own instantiated grate Instance

-• all workers with same grateid are attached by same linear memory
+• all workers with the same grate ID attach to the same linear memory

 • its own independent Wasm call stack region inside the shared linear memory